 How and when can investors sell their shares?

 There is no mandatory hold period on shares that are purchased.
 Although investors are free to sell their shares (subject to Securities regulations), WUTIF does not trade on a public stock exchange.
-Instead, WUTIF, like many similar VCC funds will offer investors redemption privileges after five years at the “net asset value” per share from realized profits within the Fund.
+Instead, WUTIF, like many similar VCC funds will offer investors redemption privileges after five years at the “net asset value” per share from realized profits, i.e. liquidations, within the Fund.

 Note: the five year period is counted from the date that investors’ funds are invested in eligible businesses.
 Therefore, investors should allow for more than five years for redemption eligibility.
+It may also take longer if companies are taking a long time to provide WUTIF with liquidity.
 Investors will be notified by email when redemptions are possible.

 [*based on tax incentives for top marginal taxpayers in B.C.]

-Shares are, subject to tax credit availability, being offered to eligible investors at $10.50 per share.
-Until Feb 28, 2014 tax credits are available for the 2013 taxation year.
-After that tax credits may be claimed in early 2015 for the 2014 taxation year.
+Shares are, subject to tax credit availability, being offered to eligible investors at $13.00 per share.
+Until Feb 15, 2018 tax credits are available for the 2017 taxation year.

 To subscribe, please contact firstname.lastname@example.org.